 Locations are usually physical entities like offices, homes, retail stores, movie theatres, or data centers.
-The fastest way to start sending DNS queries from a location and protect it from security threats is by changing the DNS resolvers at the router to the dedicated IPv6 addresses for those locations.
+The fastest way to start sending DNS queries from a location and protect it from security threats is by changing the DNS resolvers at the router.

-If you don’t have IPv6 network, you can set up a location by adding the source IP for the location and changing the DNS resolvers to:
+If you don’t have an IPv6 network, you can set up a location by changing the DNS resolvers to:

 If you want to send your DNS queries over an encrypted connection, you can use the hostname that we provide in the dashboard to send queries using DNS over HTTPS.